How to order: Download our GOURMET MEATS ORDER FORM for information on placing orders.

 Our animals are raised in a natural and ethical way giving rise to excellent quality and taste.
 While we cannot guarantee tenderness as every animal is unique, we can guarantee that it is pasture-reared, free-range, hormone and antibiotic free.

 Our grass-fed Simmentaler cattle graze on 600 hectares of open pastures that are established to a combination of clovers and grasses, mainly ryegrass.
-All cattle are bred, born, raised and pasture-reared on the farm representing the ultimate in traceability.

 The animals graze on green grasses during the wet months, whilst in summer, the dried off pasture seeds provide a good source of protein.
 This is supplemented with oat hay which is also grown on the farm.